The Airports (Economic Regulation) Act 2002 establishes the framework for the economic regulation of Jamaica’s major (scheduled) airports.

-The JCAA has the authority to:
+The Authority has the mandate to:

-- regulate airport charges
+- regulate airport charges,

-- manage public interest issues, including anti-competitive behaviour
+- manage public interest issues, including anti-competitive behaviour, &

-- ensure accounting transparency
+- ensure accounting transparency.

-The JCAA seeks to regulate airports to:
+The Authority seeks to regulate airports in a manner best suited to:

-- promote their efficient, economic and profitable operation
+- promote their efficient, economic and profitable operation,

-- create an enabling environment for potential airport investors
+- create an enabling environment for potential airport investors,

-- encourage investment in new facilities to meet user demand
+- encourage investment in new facilities to meet user demand,

 - ensure that Jamaica’s airports are operated at standards which accord with best industry practice and international requirements